L2services/AzureNodeLab/README.md

 * CP210x Driver (if it's not already installed on your system)
 * Azure Subscription
   * If you already have an Azure Organizational Account, you may use that for this lab.
-  * If you don't already have an Azure Subscription, you can create a free trial
+  * If you don't already have an Azure Subscription, you can create a [free trial](https://azure.microsoft.com/en-us/free/)
+    * $200 in credit at the time of writing.
 * Azure Device Explorer